-RESCUE BREATHING for an ADULT:

-If the victim is unconscious, perform rescue breathing.
-If their heart has stopped beating, start CARDIOPULMONARY RESUSCITATION (CPR).
-When you may be in doubt whether it is needed or not, start the CPR.
+RESCUE BREATHING for an ADULT- If the victim is unconscious, perform rescue breathing.
+If their heart has stopped beating, start Cardiopulmonary Resuscitation (CPR).
+When there is a doubt whether they need assistance or not, arrange immediately to start CPR.

-When breathing stops, and the lips, tongue or fingernails turn blue, the person needs immediate help.
-If you have any doubt about their condition, ask them if you can help by starting CPR.
-Delays of rescue breathing may cost the victim their life.
+When breathing stops, and the lips, tongue and fingernails turn blue, the person needs immediate help.
+Again, if there is any doubt in your mind, tell the victim that you know CPR and can help them.
+Delaying rescue breathing if the victim needs it may cost the victim their life.
 Start immediately!
 Seconds count!

-TEN STEPS TO ASSIST AN ADULT WHO HAS STOPPED BREATHING:
+10 STEPS TO ASSIST AN ADULT WHO HAS STOPPED BREATHING-

-- Does the person respond?
-Tap or gently shake them and and ask, "Are you okay." - Look around to see that the area is clear of obstacles that could cause further harm. - Ask an individual to call 9-1-1 or call yourself, if there is no one around. - Get the victim on their back, very carefully, if they aren't in this position already. - Tilt the head back and hold under the chin to open their airway.
-Check for any obstructions in the mouth that might need to be cleared. - Check for their pulse on the side of the neck, approximately for 5 to 10 seconds. - If no pulse, give 2 full breaths (with head tilted and fingers pinching the nostrils to keep them closed.) - With one hand flat on top of the other and positioned at the base of the sternum, do 30 repetitions of hand depressions and look at the abdominal region for breathing. - Repeat 2 full breaths and chest depressions until the victim regains the ability to breathe on their own or until the ambulance and the EMTs' arrive (Emergency Medical Technicians)
+- ✓ Does the person respond?
+Tap or gently shake them and ask "Are you okay?" - ✓ Look around to see that the area is clear of obstacles that could cause further harm. - ✓ Ask an individual to call 9-1-1 or you call, if there is no one else around. - ✓ Get the victim on their back, very carefully- if they aren't in this position already. - ✓ Tilt their head back and hold under the chin to open their airway.
+Check for any obstruction in the mouth that might need to cleared. - ✓ Check for a pulse in the side of the neck for approximately 5-10 seconds. - ✓ If no pulse, give 2 full breaths (with head tilted and fingers pinching the nostrils to keep them closed). - ✓ With one hand flat on top of the other and positioned at the base of the sternum, do 30 repetitions of hand repetitions of hand depressions and look at the abdominal region for breathing. - ✓ Repeat 2 full breaths and chest depressions until the victim regains the ability to breathe on their own or until the ambulance and the EMTs arrive (Emergency Medical Technicians).

-Remember that if needed for cleaning the mouth, use a "log roll" to turn the victim on their side and also, if you need to go for help, move the arm in a "v" and the top leg in a "v" for use as a kick stand.
-The victim can remain in this position approx. 30 min. (long enough for you to get help).

-For infants and small children, follow the first 4 steps above.
-On the fifth step, cover the child's mouth and nose and give 2 small breaths.
-Check for a pulse and call 9-1-1.
+Remember, if you need to clean their mouth, use a "log roll" to turn the victim on their side and also, if you need to go for help, move the arm in a "v" and the top leg in a "v" for use as a kick stand.
+The victim can remain in this position for about 30 minutes (long enough for you to get help).
+For infants and small children, follow the first 4 steps and on the fifth step, cover the child's mouth and nose and give 2 small breaths.
+Check for a pulse beat and call 9-1-1.